-STEP 3: Unthread the 1 1/4" and 2" adapters from the focuser but leave the rotator in place.
+STEP 3: Unthread the 1 1/4" and 2" focuser adapters

 STEP 4: Thread the flattener to the drawtube & camera to flattener.

 With other ccd cameras, the backfocus distances vary.
 Check with the maker of the camera to determine the backfocus of your camera.
 If the distance is less than 55 mm you will need to add extension tubes and/or spacer rings to make up the difference.
 For example, if your camera has a 35 mm backfocus you will need 20 mm of extension tubes to get the flattener 55 mm from the ccd chip in the camera.